adashrod/eslint-plugin-sequence/src/docs/ordered-import-members.md

 Note: this parameter only affects behavior when using `--fix`.
 It doesn't change anything about how errors/warnings are reported.

-Warning: this is an experimental feature; use with caution.
-It can also cause odd whitespace rearrangement, but does not attempt to fix indentation.
+Using the fix can cause odd whitespace rearrangement, but does not attempt to fix indentation.
 It can also cause trailing commas to be inserted after the list of members.
-Fixing whitespace and removing trailing commas (if desired) should be left to a formatter.
+Fixing whitespace and removing trailing commas (if desired) should be left to a [lint rule](https://eslint.style/rules/default/comma-dangle) or a [formatter](https://github.com/prettier/prettier).

 `false`: when using `--fix`, import members are rearranged if there are no surrounding comments.